ftaisdeal/python_slide_show/README.md

 - **Keyboard controls** for navigation and playback
 - **Natural file sorting** matching your operating system
 - **GUI and command-line** interfaces available

+> **📄 License Notice**: SlideShow is free for personal, educational, and research use under the CC BY-NC 4.0 license.
+Commercial use is prohibited.
+[Learn more](#license)

 ## Installation